-What you’re about to see is part of an opening to one of the three speeches I gave in Durban, South Africa recently.
-I suggest that you watch the video and then read the tools below and then watch the video one more time to help solidfy what you read.
+What you’re about to see is part of an opening to one of the three speeches I gave in Durban, South Africa in 2012.
+I suggest that you watch the video and then read the tools below and then watch the video one more time to help solidify what you read.

 Super Speaking Tool #1 – Get them to verbally fill in the blanks.
 For example, I said, “Being the World Champion is a blessing and a __________).”
 They filled in the blanks with “curse.”
 This tool gets your audience involved and flavors the rest of the speech so that they think, “I better keep paying attention because he might want me to finish another of his sentences.”
 It’s a good idea to have them verbally fill in the blanks very early on and then they’ll be ready to do it throughout your speech.

 Super Speaking Tool #2 – Delivery-wise, do as your character does.
 When I say, “I was walking through the Chicago airport,” I literally start walking on stage with an invisible trophy in my arms.
 This helps bring your audience into your scene.
 Remember, speaking involves a series of scenes.
-Too many speakers simpy state what they did without bringing you into the scene.
+Too many speakers simply state what they did without bringing you into the scene.

 Super Speaking Tool #4 – Use Posture and Positioning.
 When I become the petite lady in the pink dress, what do I do?
 I change my posture to become shorter and then I slightly alter my voice so it’s a bit higher.
-However, everything you do, delivery-wise, in speaking should be subtle.
+However, everything you do delivery-wise, in speaking, should be subtle.
 Therefore, I start with the slightly higher voice (just to establish that she’s speaking) but I try not to make the voice so high that it becomes a distraction.

 Everything you do delivery-wise should be subtle